19 Best Things To Do In Harrogate: A Local’s Guide

 Is it worth visiting Harrogate?

 Absolutely!
-Harrogate is a wonderfully walkable town with beautiful gardens, a thriving high street, great places to eat and it’s on the doorstep of the Yorkshire Dales.
+Harrogate is a wonderfully walkable town with beautiful gardens, a thriving high street, great places to eat, and the Yorkshire Dales on its doorstep.

 What is the famous street in Harrogate?

-Montpellier street and the surrounding Montpelleier Quarter is packed with classy boutiques and cafes – perfect for a stroll and a browse!
+Montpellier Street and the surrounding Montpellier Quarter are packed with classy boutiques and cafes—perfect for a stroll and a browse!

 How long should I spend in Harrogate?

-A long weekend is the perfect amount of time to eaplore Harrogate and to get a taste of the surrounding Yorkshire Dales.
-Stay longer and you’ll be able to see much more!
+A long weekend is the perfect amount of time to explore Harrogate and experience the surrounding Yorkshire Dales.
+Stay longer, and you’ll see much more!

 Is parking free in Harrogate?

-No. Parking charges apply for on street parking and in all of the town’s car parks.
+No. Parking charges apply for on-street parking and parking in all of the town’s car parks.

 How far is Harrogate from the beach?

-The nearest beach to Harrogate (by a whisker) is Saltburn, which is 57 miles away (a 90 minute drive through the glorious North York Moors).
+The nearest beach to Harrogate (by a whisker) is Saltburn, 57 miles away (a 90-minute drive through the glorious North York Moors).

 Is Harrogate good for a weekend away?